 Self-Reflection and Tracking

-Some individuals use tools like the Autistic Burnout construct (ABO), a self-report framework that helps measure exhaustion levels and related challenges.
+Some people use tools like the Autistic Burnout construct (ABO).
+This is a self-report framework that helps measure exhaustion levels and related challenges.

 When to Seek Professional Support

-If burnout persists or daily functioning declines significantly, a professional autism assessment can provide clarity.
-Working with clinicians who understand autistic neurology ensures strategies are compassionate, realistic, and tailored to your needs.
+If burnout persists or daily functioning drops significantly, a professional autism assessment can provide clarity.
+Working with clinicians who understand autistic neurology ensures your strategies are compassionate, realistic, and tailored to your needs.

 Long-Term Recovery and Prevention